Skip to main content

 Incoming POST body

-When your client device wants to authenticate using your webhook, your server will receive an HTTP post with a JSON payload that looks like:
+When your client device wants to authenticate using your webhook, your webhook will receive an HTTP post with a JSON payload that looks like:

 {